dendronhq/dendron-site/vault/dendron.topic.special-notes.md

 ### Start writing notes instantly

-With special notes, you can choose a specific type of note that fits your use case and start writing notes instantly without thinking about the format or structure.

-### Easily create and open frequently used notes

-Each special note comes with dedicated commands that help you navigate / create and manage them.
-They could also be creating using lookup by applying [[lookup modifiers|dendron.topic.lookup.modifiers]]

-### Expand based on your use case
+Special notes are well structured and automatically organized.
+This means you can start writing and stop worrying about where your notes should go.

+### Built-in Best Practices

-Special notes have predefined [[dendron.topic.schema]] and [[dendron.topic.templates]] applied to them out of the box, and you can freely modify them as your use case evolves over time.
+Special notes come with built-in [[schemas|dendron.topic.schema]] and [[templates|dendron.topic.templates]] applied to them out of the box.
+You can use this as-is, or customize them for your own needs.

 ## Getting Started